The Federal Government plans to invest $500m in commuter car parks across Australia.

 The elements that make a great commuter car park include its location, pricing strategy, design and accessibility, all of which should balance parking demand and car usage with the use of public transport between the home and the transport node.
 In this regard, it is important that commuter car parks do not compete with existing sustainable forms of transport such as walking, cycling and public transport, but act to increase the catchment area.

-Our partners, Cristina Lynn and Andrew Morse, will discuss this topic at the Melbourne Commuter Car Park Forum being organised by Parking Australia on the 21st August 2019, 2 to 7 pm, Lakeside Stadium, Melbourne.
+Our partners, Cristina Lynn and Andrew Morse, discussed this topic at the Melbourne Commuter Car Park Forum organised by Parking Australia on the 21st August 2019 in Melbourne.

 Cristina and Andrew shared their thoughts on the key considerations to design commuter car parks in this video: